stmllr/stmllr.net/_posts/2015-08-31-cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie.md

 layout: post
 title: Cirrus Logic Audio Card on Raspberry Pi 2 with Debian Jessie
 date: 2015-08-31 09:42
-excerpt: It's an odyssey to put the Cirrus Logic Audio Card into operation on a Raspberry Pi 2.
+excerpt: WARNING!
+In my opinion the hardware drivers of the Cirrus Logic Audio Card never left an experimental state and the card is not usable in production.
+It's an odyssey to put it into operation on a Raspberry Pi 2.
 Here's a summary about the current state, pointing to useful resources and providing a tutorial to get the card up and running with Debian Jessie.
 tags:
   - Raspberry Pi
   - Cirrus Logic